Jane Becker

 Area of Expertise

-Jane Becker’s research and professional interests include public history and museum studies; U.S. social and cultural history between the world wars; history of the Appalachian South; and American material culture studies.
+Public history and museum studies; U.S. social and cultural history between the world wars; history of the Appalachian South; and American material culture studies.
 She directs the Public History Track in the History MA program, manages internships and outreach initiative for Public History, and teaches one of the core public history courses, "Interpreting History in Public: Approaches to Public History Practice."

 Degrees